-Expected Result: IV.2 Enhancement in the creativity anced access to, and use of, IP informa ation by IP institu tions and the public to promote in novation and Performance Indicators Baselines Targets Performance Data TLS Increase in the no. of WIPO Lex users Updated Baseline end 2013: Total of 2,236,486 users in 2012/13 (1,461,841 in 2013; 774,645 in 2012) 20% A total of 3,350,643 users in 2014/15 (49.8% increase ov 2012/13) - 1,506,508 (2014) Fully Achieved Original Baseline P&B 2014/15: 1,123,930 121 - 1,844,135 (2015) Expected Result: VIII.3 Effe ective engagement with Member States S Performance Indicators Baselines Targets Performance Data TLS % of Committee Meetings for which pre-Committee information meetings for Updated Baseline end 2013: 81% from a survey of secretaries of committees.
-90% 97% from a survey of secretaries of committees Fully Achieved Member States are held Original Baseline P&B 2014/15: 80% % of letters to the DG from Member States are responded to within 2 weeks Updated Baseline end 2013: 81% from an assessment of incoming and outgoing correspondence 80% 80% from an assessment of incoming and outgoing correspondence Fully Achieved Original Baseline P&B 2014/15: 80% % of adherence and other WIPO Treaty-related actions by Member States processed in a timely Updated Baseline end 2013: 98% of notifications of adherence and other treaty related actions processed within three days.
+Expected Result: IV.2 Enhanced access to, and use of, IP information by IP institutions and the public to promote innovation and creativity Performance Indicators Baselines Targets Performance Data TLS Increase in the no. of WIPO Lex users Updated Baseline end 2013: Total of 2,236,486 users in 2012/13 (1,461,841 in 2013; 774,645 in 2012) 20% Original Baseline P&B 2014/15: 1,123,930 121 - 1,844,135 (2015) Expected Result: VIII.3 Effe ective engagement with Member States s Performance Indicators Baselines Targets Performance Data TLS % of Committee Meetings for which pre-Committee information meetings for Member States are held Updated Baseline end 2013: 81% from a survey of secretaries of committees.
+90% 97% from a survey of secretaries of committees Fully Achieved Original Baseline P&B 2014/15: 80% % of letters to the DG from Member States are responded to within 2 weeks Updated Baseline end 2013: 81% from an assessment of incoming and outgoing correspondence 80% 80% from an assessment of incoming and outgoing correspondence Fully Achieved Original Baseline P&B 2014/15: 80% % of adherence and other WIPO Treaty-related actions by Member States processed in a timely manner Updated Baseline end 2013: 98% of notifications of adherence and other treaty related actions processed within three days.
 90 % processed within three days 90% of notifications of adherence and other treaty related actions processed within three days.
-Fully Achieved manner Original Baseline P&B 2014/15: 95% processed within three days (end of 2012) Member States satisfaction levels with the preparation and functioning of the Updated Baseline end 2013: 88% from the 2012 WIPO Assemblies survey (a survey was not possible 85% satisfied with arrangements 87% (2014 WIPO Assemblies Survey 122) Fully Achieved Assemblies in 2013 due to exceptional circumstances; survey will be reintroduced in 2014). arrangements 90% (2015 WIPO Assemblies Survey) Original Baseline P&B 2014/15: 88% satisfied with arrangements Timeliness of publication of Assemblies documents Updated Baseline end 2013: For the regular Assemblies, 95% of all documents were published at least two months in advance of the Assemblies.
+Fully Achieved Original Baseline P&B 2014/15: 95% processed within three days (end of 2012) Member States satisfaction levels with the preparation and functioning of the Assemblies Updated Baseline end 2013: 88% from the 2012 WIPO Assemblies survey (a survey was not possible 85% satisfied with arrangements 87% (2014 WIPO Assemblies Survey 122) Fully Achieved in 2013 due to exceptional circumstances; survey will be reintroduced in 2014).
+90% (2015 WIPO Assemblies Survey) Original Baseline P&B 2014/15: 88% satisfied with arrangements Timeliness of publication of Assemblies documents Updated Baseline end 2013: For the regular Assemblies, 95% of all documents were published at least two months in advance of the Assemblies.
 100% relevant documents published two months before the In 2014/15, 97% of all relevant documents were published two months before the Assemblies: 95% for the 2014 Fully Achieved Original Baseline P&B 2014/15: 100% relevant documents published two months before the Assemblies Assemblies Assemblies - 99.5% for the 2015 Assemblies